Wealthsimple Crypto vs Newton vs Shakepay (2026): Low Fees vs. Free Bitcoin?

 Shakepay doesn’t do staking.
 But they have ShakingSats.

-- My take: It sounds silly, but I do it every morning.
+• My take: It sounds silly, but I do it every morning.
+I’m currently on a 400+ day shaking streak.
 It’s small amounts, sure.
 But over a year?
-It adds up to a nice little stack of sats for literally zero effort.
+It’s basically “free” Bitcoin for a 2-second morning habit.

 The Verdict: Which Platform is For You?